End-to-End Training for Back-Translation with Categorical Reparameterization Trick: Proposed Method: E2E BT

 First, the CRT is computationally less expensive because the GST operates the softmax function twice while the CRT operates it only once.
-The two softmax operations of the GST are as follows: one for computing the normalized word probability vector to match the scale with Gumbel distribution's sample and the other for the final output \citep{jang2017categorical}.
-The softmax function is expensive especially when the number of classes is large which is the case for natural language processing tasks.
-In experiments, we measured the spending times on reparameterization processes of the GST in Pytorch library's implementation \citep{Paszke2019pytorch} and our CRT.
+The two softmax operations of the GST are as follows: one for computing the normalized word probability vector to match the scale with Gumbel distribution's sample and the other for the final output \cite{jang2017categorical}.
+The softmax function is expensive especially when the number of classes is large which is usually the case for natural language processing tasks.
+In experiments, we measured the spending times on reparameterization processes of the GST in Pytorch library's implementation \cite{Paszke2019pytorch} and our CRT.
 The vocabulary size, sentence length, and mini-batch size were set to 30000, 50, and 60, respectively.
 In the result, while the GST spent \textbf{3.35 seconds}, our CRT spent \textbf{0.98 seconds}, which is more than three times faster.

-In addition, our CRT can control simply the amount of backpropagated gradient.
-In practice, the backpropagation might lead the inference model to learn undesirable degenerating solutions, such as copying for the easiest reconstruction.
+Also, our CRT can simply control the amount of backpropagated gradient.
+During the E2E BT training, the backpropagation might lead the inference model to learn undesirable degenerating solutions, such as copying for the easiest reconstruction.
 Therefore, the scale of the gradient needs to be adjusted to find a desirable solution.
-The CRT can adjust the backward propagated gradient by just multiplying the word probability with a coefficient in the reparameterization process.
-Specifically, we multiply the coefficient, $\lambda$, to the probability term, $\pmb{p}$, in Eqs.~\ref{eq:categ_reparam_c} and \ref{eq:categ_reparam_z} as follows.
+The CRT can adjust the backward propagated gradient with just multiplying the scalar $\lambda$ to the word probability in the reparameterization process, Eqs.\eqref{eq:categ_reparam_c} and \eqref{eq:categ_reparam_z}.
 Then, $\lambda$ plays a role of the additional learning rate only for the inference model.
 We can set two coefficients, $\lambda_{x}$ and $\lambda_{y}$, for two languages, respectively, if they need different controls.
-In the GST, this trick is hard to implement.
+In the GST, this trick is hard to implement, and the ST-GST needs the modification that multiplies $\lambda$ to the last two terms.

-As a result of those disadvantages, we empirically show that the GST is not an appropriate reparameterization method in the BT framework, as shown in Table~\ref{table:ablation_study_result}.